-It may be useful to give some more explanations and to summarize the story.
-10) 'To decimate' clearly is a means of deciding who has to leave the country and find a living elsewhere, i.e. to select the people that will found a colony. - Mt Olympus is the Olympos in Mysia, exactly in the area where the land of Masas is situated, the country which I assume to be 'old Maionia'. - Strabo knows that the Phrygians came from Europe (their language is Indo-European, but does not belong to the Anatolian group of Hittite, Luwian, Lydian a.o.).
-He also states, as one might expect, that their arrival went with some violence: they overthrew Troy [perhaps rather than the Greeks as they claim in their story of the Trojan War) and the land lying near it.
+It may be useful to give a few explanations.
+'To decimate' is a means of deciding who has to leave the country and find a living elsewhere, i.e. to select the people that will found a colony. - Mt Olympus is the Olympos in Mysia, exactly in the area where the land of Māsas is situated, the country which I assume to be 'old Maionia'. - Strabo knows that the Phrygians came from Europe.
+He also states, as one might expect, that their arrival was accompanied by violence: they overthrew Troy [perhaps rather than the Greeks as they claim in their story of the Trojan War] and the land lying near it.
 This cannot be to the west of the Troas, where you have the sea.
 It might be to the south of it, but the story is about the country east of it (round Mt.
 Olympos).
-It is a pity that Strabo and his sources do not mention who lived there: it will be clear that I think that the (forebears of) the Lydians lived there.
+It is a pity that Strabo and his sources do not mention who lived there: it will be clear that I think that the (forefathers of) the Lydians lived there.

 The story may be summarized as follows.
-There was a tradition that the Mysians originated from the Lydians.
-For there was a Lydian colony established around the Olympos.
+There was a tradition that the Mysians originated from the Lydians, for there was a Lydian colony established around the Olympos.
 Their descendants became the Mysians.
-The Mysians were pushed southward by the Phrygians and so came in the position where they are found in historical, classical times, just north of (classical) Lydia.
-That this story is correct is shown by the fact that the language of these people (who Herodotos calls Olympienoi, and who after Strabo became the Mysians) is a mixture of Lydian and Phrygian.
+The Mysians were pushed southward by the Phrygians and so came in the position where they are found in historical times, just north of (classical) Lydia.
+That this story is correct is shown by the fact that the language of these people (who Herodotos calls Olympiênoi, and who according to Strabo became the Mysians) is a mixture of Lydian and Phrygian.
 It would also appear from the name of the tree, which would be Lydian.
-(This etymology of the name 'Mysian' is most improbable: peoples' names are not derived from a tree.
-But it may be true that in this area the word for this tree was Lydian.
-The tree-argument is not strong and needs not be stressed.)
+(This etymology of the name 'Mysian' is improbable: peoples' names are not